Foreign doctors say sick Chinese dissident Liu can be taken overseas

 In a brief statement earlier on Sunday, the hospital said Liu was finding it difficult to eat and he was being given nutritional support and pain medication.

-(Writing and additional reporting by Ben Blanchard; Editing by Robert Birsel and John Stonestreet)
+Writing and additional reporting by Ben Blanchard; Editing by Robert Birsel and John Stonestreet